 For information about the School of Social Ecology's other programs, please visit our website: Student Information Resource Page

-A.C.C.E.S.S.
-Social Ecology ( Achievement, Collaboration, Community, Excellence, Student-Centered, Success) is an innovative retention and peer mentoring program in the School of Social Ecology at UC Irvine.
+ACE Social Ecology is an innovative retention and peer mentoring program in the School of Social Ecology at UC Irvine.
 Launched in Fall 2011, the program promotes academic excellence, leadership development, and community engagement to serve the school’s diverse, first-year and transfer student population.
 Since 2011, the program has positively impacted nearly 200 mentees and 60 peer mentors.
 A few former mentees in the program have become peer mentors in the program, while many have pursued on-campus leadership opportunities, while maintaining solid GPAs.
-Students attest their accomplishments during their first year at UCI and beyond due to their participation in the ACCESS Social Ecology Program.
+Students attest their accomplishments during their first year at UCI and beyond due to their participation in the ACE Social Ecology Program.

-The ACCESS Social Ecology Program offers many benefits to participants.
+The ACE Social Ecology Program offers many benefits to participants.
 To be eligible, you must be a new student (freshman or transfer) in the School of Social Ecology.

 WHAT BENEFITS DO I GET AS A MENTEE?

 *Earn 2 units of Social Ecology 198 (P/NP) each quarter.